aimms/documentation/webui/workflow-panels.rst

 In order to configure the steps for the other workflows, one may just select the respective value for :any:`webui::indexWorkflowOrder` at the top in the Data page.

-For instance, 3 steps may be configured for the 2nd workflow Inventory Management as follows:
+For instance, 3 steps may be configured for the 2\ :sup:`nd`\  workflow Inventory Management as follows:

 .. image:: images/Workflow_MyWorkflowStepsParameter_2.png
     :align: center